zlassiter/WordpressTornadoWarnings/readme.txt

 2. Activate Plugin

-3. Put the tornado warnings widget where you want the tornado warnings to display
+3. Put the tornado warnings widget where you want the tornado warnings to display on your wordpress site

+4. Place the mesodiscussion widget where you want mesodiscussions to display on your Wordpress site

 == Frequently asked questions ==